-Chuck E. Cheese Debuts All New Monster Menu Items, Nighttime Kids Dance & Costume Party And More For 2nd Annual Boo-tacular, The Nation's Largest Family Halloween Event
+Chuck E. Cheese debuts all new Monster Menu items, Nighttime Kids Dance & Costume Party and more for 2nd Annual Boo-tacular, the Nation's largest Family Halloween Event

 DALLAS, Sept.
 20, 2021 /PRNewswire/ -- Chuck E. Cheese, the number one global family entertainment venue, is bringing out frightful fun for its second annual Chuck E. Cheese Halloween Boo-tacular Celebration.

-For parents with younger children, planning for Halloween from where to go, finding a safe place to trick or treat, managing the changing weather and trying to extend the fun for more than just one day can be a hard task.
-Chuck E. Cheese is coming to the rescue and taking out all the planning because mom and dad will have one Boo-tacular destination to deliver a safe place to trick or treat every day and even save money with offers available in-store, online, for carryout and delivery that will keep the Halloween celebrations going.
-Scary-good offers for families to take advantage of including:
+For parents with younger children, planning for Halloween isn't always a treat.
+From deciding where to go, to finding a safe place to trick or treat, to managing the changing weather and trying to extend the fun for more than just one day.
+Chuck E. Cheese is coming to the rescue and taking out all the planning because mom and dad will have one Boo-tacular destination to deliver a safe place to trick or treat every day.
+Plus, families can now save with offers available in-store and online, for carryout and delivery.
+Scary-good offers for families to take advantage of include:

 - 10 FREE Play Points when kids come dressed to play at Chuck E. Cheese in their costume, minimum of $5 game purchase required (available 9/20-10/31)